 - 1. Turn the engine off. - 2.
 Open the fuel filler door. - 3.
-Slowly insert the fuel filler nozzle fully into the fuel system, and leave the nozzle fully inserted until you are done pumping. - After you are done pumping fuel, slowly remove the fuel filler nozzle.
-Allow about ten seconds after pumping fuel before removing the fuel filler nozzle.
+Slowly insert the fuel filler nozzle fully into the fuel system and leave the nozzle fully inserted until you are done pumping.
+Pump fuel as normal. - 4.
+After you are done pumping fuel, wait about five seconds before slowly removing the fuel filler nozzle.
 This allows residual fuel to drain back into the fuel tank and not spill onto the vehicle.

 Note: A fuel spillage concern may occur if overfilling the fuel tank.
 Do not overfill the tank to the point that the fuel is able to bypass the fuel filler nozzle.
-The overfilled fuel may run down the drain located below and in front of the fuel filler door.
+The overfilled fuel may run down the drain located within the fuel filler housing and to the ground.

-If the fuel fill inlet was not properly closed, a Check fuel fill inlet message may appear on the instrument cluster.
-See Warning Lamps and Indicators (page 80).
+If the fuel fill inlet was not properly closed, a Check Fuel Fill Inlet message may appear on the instrument cluster.